slatedocs/slate/README.md

 Features
 ------------

-* **Clean, intuitive design** — with Slate, the description of your API is on the left side of your documentation, and all the code examples are on the right side.
-Inspired by [Stripe's](https://stripe.com/docs/api) and [Paypal's](https://developer.paypal.com/webapps/developer/docs/api/) API docs.
-In addition to the design you see on screen, Slate comes with a print stylesheet, so your docs look great on paper.
+* **Clean, intuitive design** — with DevNet Slate, the description of your API is on the left side of your documentation, and all the code examples are on the right side.
+Inspired by [Stripe's](https://stripe.com/docs/api) API docs.
+In addition to the design you see on screen, DevNet Slate comes with a print stylesheet, so your API docs look great on paper.

 * **Everything on a single page** — gone are the days where your users had to search through a million pages to find what they wanted.
 Slate puts the entire documentation on a single page.
 We haven't sacrificed linkability, though.
 As you scroll, your browser's hash will update to the nearest header, so it's insanely easy to link to a particular point in the documentation.